isaiasmatewos/texpand-site/docs/getting-started.md

 ## Creating a phrase list

-You can create multiple phrases that can be displayed by typing a single shortcut, for example you can create a list of replies to respond quickly when you're busy, then you can just type the shortcut and choose from the list of replies.
+You can create a shortcut that displays a list of phrases when typed, for example you can create a list of replies to respond quickly when you're busy, then you can just type the shortcut and choose from the list of replies.

+> <i class='bx bxs-crown' style="color: orange"></i> Phrase list is part of Texpand Premium.

 To create a phrase list open Texpand and tap the plus button at the bottom right corner, then tap "Phrase list".

-On the top text field of the phrase list editor type your shortcut, then tap "List item" to add a phrase, once you have added a phrase tap "List item" again to add another phrase, repeat to add more phrases.
+On the top text field of the phrase list editor type your shortcut, then tap "+ List item" to add a phrase, once you have added a phrase tap "+ List item" again to add another phrase, repeat to add more phrases.

-When you're done editing tap the back arrow at the top left corner to save your phrase list.
+Finally tap the back arrow at the top left corner to save your phrase list.

 ![Phrase Editor](img/creating_phrase_list_steps.png)

-Phrase list is part of Texpand Premium.

 ## Shortcut name restrictions